 How does barometric pressure influence headaches?
 The answer has to do with blood vessels: When the pressure rises, blood vessels narrow; when the pressure drops, blood vessels widen.

-A small study from Japan found an increase in migraine attacks when the barometric pressure dropped even slightly.
+A from Japan found an increase in migraine attacks when the barometric pressure dropped even slightly.
 The authors say a drop in barometric pressure causes blood vessels in the brain to widen, which triggers the release of serotonin.

 As serotonin levels rise, they set off the visual phenomenon known as aura.
 When serotonin levels drop again, the blood vessels swell and trigger a migraine.